ShravaniRajanelli/Project-Chicago-Airbnb/README.md

 * reviews_per_month: Average number of reviews received per month.
 * latitude: Latitude of the property.
 * longitude: Longitude of the property.

-## Problem Statement
-The goal of this project is to analyze the Chicago Airbnb dataset and derive meaningful insights.
-Potential analysis areas include:

-* Understanding the distribution of property types.
-* Exploring the factors influencing listing prices.
-* Analyzing the popularity of different neighbourhoods.
-* Investigating the correlation between reviews and listing characteristics.

 ## Analysis Steps
 ### Data Cleaning: